united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 The focus of this chapter is to provide sensor data via sensorconnect to our system.
 With the help of Sensorconnect, different sensors can be connected quickly and easily via an IFM gateway.
 The sensor values are automatically extracted from the software stack and made available via [MQTT](https://docs.umh.app/docs/concepts/mqtt/).

-The very first step is to make the connected sensors visible to our system.
+But the very first step is to make the connected sensors visible to our system.
 Based on an IP address, which is assigned to each sensor (or gateway?), the sensor can be integrated into our system.
 Only then is it possible to read out sensor values.
 The adaptation of the IP range is required.

 TODO: ADAPTION OF IP-RANGE